 Survival headlamps are light, cheap, and don’t take up much space in your Bug Out Bag.
 It’s worth investing in a couple to keep at home, in your car, and your emergency bag.
 They’re essential for power outages and survival situations, enabling you to see in the dark while keeping your hands free to light a fire, cook a meal or go to the bathroom.

-For years, battery-operated headlamps were all you could buy, but now there are lots of rechargeable options on the market.
-There are pros and cons to both options, but for long-term survival, you’re going to want to look at a rechargeable setup.
+For years, battery-operated headlamps were all you could buy, but now there are many rechargeable options on the market.
+Both options have pros and cons, but for long-term survival, you will want to look at a rechargeable setup.

 Here’s our roundup of the best headlamps that won’t leave you in the dark.